Trianglium/cobra-blender/README.md

 please set these two properties to match the settings of the stock mesh you are replacing.

+#### UV MAP Setup
+Please ensure that if you add vertices to an edited stock mesh that you remove the UV1 through UV3 and then re-add them.

 ### Known Limitations
 - Same model & LOD count.
 - Fur shader fin generation is not functional for custom models, but stock fins can be edited.